naomihunt25/ceioty-media/README.md

 ***

 ### Accessibility testing
 I utilised Lighthouse within the Google DevTools to review the colours and fonts used.
 The outcomes are displayed below.
-Lighthouse also evaluates areas such as Performance, Accessibility, SEO, and Best Practices.
+Lighthouse also evaluates areas such as Performance, SEO, and Best Practices.

 **Index page** <br>
 ![lighthouse result index page](assets/images/lighthouse-index.webp)